Airthings/waveplus-reader/README.md

 | SAMPLE-PERIOD | 60                      | Read sensor values every 60 seconds.
 Must be larger than zero.
 | pipe          | pipe > yourfilename.txt | Optional.
 Since tableprint is incompatible with piping, we use a third optional input argument "pipe".

-> Note choosing a sample period:
+> **Note on choosing a sample period:**
 Except for the radon measurements, the Wave Plus updates its current sensor values once every 5 minutes.
-Radon measurements are update once every hour.
+Radon measurements are updated once every hour.

 ## Printing data to the terminal window